smithclay/otlp2parquet/docs/developers/schema.md

         ),
     ])
 }

-// Common resource attribute keys to extract pub const EXTRACTED_RESOURCE_ATTRS: &[&str] = &[
-    "service.name",
-    "service.namespace",
-    "service.instance.id",
-];
 ```

 ## Extracted Attributes

-To optimize for common query patterns and reduce data redundancy, the following OpenTelemetry resource attributes are extracted into dedicated top-level columns:
+To optimize for common queries, the following OpenTelemetry resource attributes are extracted into their own top-level columns:

 *   `service.name` → `ServiceName`
 *   `service.namespace` → `ServiceNamespace`
 *   `service.instance.id` → `ServiceInstanceId`

-All other resource and log attributes are stored as `Map<String, String>` in the `ResourceAttributes` and `LogAttributes` columns, respectively.
+All other resource and log attributes are stored as key-value maps in the `ResourceAttributes` and `LogAttributes` columns.